AP FACT CHECK: Claims in the VP debate

 THE FACTS: True, but that’s not exactly to his credit as governor of Indiana.
 A balanced budget is required by law, as it is in every state except Vermont.

-Associated Press writers Josh Boak, Deb Riechmann and Matthew Daly contributed to this report.
+Associated Press writers Josh Boak, Deb Riechmann, Matthew Daly and Alicia A. Caldwell contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.